odkr/sucgi/README.md

 ## System requirements

-suCGI should work on any Unix-like system released since 2010; more precisely, it should work on any system that is compatible with [4.4BSD] and compliant with [POSIX.1-2008], including the X/Open System Interface extension.
+SuCGI should work on any Unix-like system released since 2010; more precisely, it should work on any system that is compatible with [4.4BSD] and compliant with [POSIX.1-2008], including the X/Open System Interface extension.